lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The compressor looks in the TV to find the field value and send the corresponding index.
 The decompressor uses this index to restore the field value.

-The number of bit sent is the minimal number to code all the indexes.
+The number of bits sent is the minimal number to code all the indexes.

 ## LSB CDA